See the revision history at the end of this document.

 In your file manager you want to move up one directory where you will find your profile folder.
 If you haven't renamed it, the name will end in

 The user-overrides.js file is where we'll be storing all our custom preferences, as well as any changes we want to make to the 'HorlogeSkynet' user.js which we'll be grabbing in a minute.
 The contents of this file will then be appended to the user.js file.
-As i hinted earlier, you will save yourself many a headache if you store your custom preferences in a user-overrides.js file rather than editing the user.js.
+You will save yourself many a headache if you store your custom preferences in a user-overrides.js file rather than editing the user.js.

-I keep a copy of my personal user-overrides.js at my Codeberg repository if you wish to pirate it, in which case you can click on the file name, then click the 'Raw' link and, finally, press Ctrl+S to save the file to your Thunderbird profile directory (here's the direct link).
+I keep a copy of my personal user-overrides.js at my Codeberg repository if you wish to pirate it, in which case you can click on the file name, then click the 'Raw' link and, finally, press Ctrl+S to save the file to your Thunderbird profile directory (here's the direct link to the file).
 If you'd rather create your own, just create a file named

 IMPORTANT: If you are using my user-overrides.js, it is very important that you open the file in a capable code editor and go through it, line by line, to make sure you're okay with all the preferences.
 Again, these are my personal preferences and i do not edit them for public consumption.